Decomplexicating Equine Nutrition Part 04 of 12 – Gut Inflammation (blog)

-~ The woods in winter (above) seen along the road in Washington.
-The branches remind me of the convoluted and expansive brush like gut lining ~
+~ (Above) The woods in winter (above) are seen along the road in Washington.
+The branches remind me of the convoluted and expansive brush-like gut lining ~

 When the Gut Wall Becomes Damaged and Leaks